saud5211/JavaUWP/docs/PATCHING.md

 .\glfw_shim\build_glfw.ps1
 ```

-The top level build copies the DLL into package natives and injects it into the LWJGL GLFW native JAR inside the assembled package.
+The top level build copies the DLL into package natives.
+The JVM launch forces LWJGL to use that DLL with `-Dorg.lwjgl.glfw.libname`, so the package no longer rewrites downloaded LWJGL native jars.

 ## Runtime layout

-The packaged app keeps immutable runtime files under the package folder.
+The packaged app keeps launcher-owned runtime files under the package folder.
 At launch, `MC.Xbox.exe` prepares writable state in `LocalState`:

 ```text
 LocalState\game